-Slater Investments' Remuneration Policy has been designed to ensure that the Company complies with the Remuneration Codes and that its compensation arrangements:
+Slater Investments's Remuneration Policy has been designed to ensure that the Company complies with the Remuneration Codes and that its compensation arrangements:

-- were consistent with and promote sound and effective risk management; - did not encourage excess risk taking; - included measures to avoid conflicts of interests; and - were in line with both the Company's and the AIF/UCITS the Company manages business strategy, objectives, risk profile, values and long-term interests. - were gender neutral (that is, based on equal pay for equal work or work of equal value); - were in line with the Company's business strategy (including environmental, social and governance risk factors) and objectives; and - contained measures to avoid conflicts of interest, encourage responsible business conduct and promote risk awareness/prudent risk-taking.
+- were consistent with and promote sound and effective risk management. - did not encourage excess risk taking. - included measures to avoid conflicts of interests. - take into account the Company's culture and values. - ensure the Company delivers good outcomes for its retail clients and investors. - were in line with both the Company's and the AIF/UCITS the Company manages business strategy, objectives, risk profile, values and long-term interests. - were gender neutral (that is, based on equal pay for equal work or work of equal value). - were in line with the Company's business strategy (including environmental, social and governance risk factors) and objectives, and - contained measures to avoid conflicts of interest, encourage responsible business conduct and promote risk awareness/prudent risk-taking.